rdp5008/rdp5008.com/content/about.md

 I am a technology professional studying Computer Science at College of DuPage.

-I am active in Python, Swift, and SwiftUI development.
+I am active in Python, Swift and SwiftUI, and web development.

 Check out my other sites: